Marsh Family: Parody songs based on British politics

 In 2022, following the Partygate scandal, they wrote and released the original song "We'll Have To Wait For Sue Gray's Enquiry", parodying Prime Minister Boris Johnson refusing to answer questions, and asking everyone to wait for the enquiry led by Sue Gray.
 Following this, they moved into much more regular political satire in their parodies, with songs such as "Don't Come Back", a parody of "You'll Be Back" from "Hamilton" about the plan to deport migrants from the UK to Rwanda, "Send Out The Clown", a parody of the Sondheim song "Send In The Clowns" about Boris Johnson leaving office and "This Liz Truss Must Hide", a parody of "This Jesus Must Die" from "Jesus Christ Superstar" about his successor.
 They released a number of parodies of "Wellerman" about the political career and views of Home Secretary Suella Braverman.
 In 2024, they released a number of parodies relating to the 2024 United Kingdom general election, including a parody of David Bowie's hit "Starman" called "Starmer", a medley of parodies of the Elton John song "I'm Still Standing" and "Raindrops Keep Falling On My Head" about the start of the Conservative campaign, and an original song called "The Little Racist Frog", which whilst it never officially stated it, strongly hinted to being about Nigel Farage.
+Their 2026 song "5 Million Quid" is a parody of The Proclaimers "I'm Gonna Be (500 miles)", and is a reference to Nigel Farage's recent gift from a Thai businessman.